 However, it will be worth the extra effort when you can watch movies on a big screen.

-First, you should install the projector at the correct distance and angle, which will make aligning the image much more straightforward.
+First, you should install the projector at the correct distance and angle, making aligning the image much more straightforward.

 But, even if you have done this perfectly, you may still need to fine-tune the image to ensure it fits perfectly on your projector screen.